 Clean, reliable water lets communities prosper and ecosystems thrive.
 Unfortunately, millions of people lack access to safe drinking water, many of our rivers, lakes, and wetlands are in peril, and water’s benefits are unevenly shared.
-Funding policy and programs are not keeping up with the pace and scale of these challenges.
-The 2021 Bipartisan Infrastructure Law and the 2022 Inflation Reduction Act offer a once-in-a-generation opportunity to transform how our nation’s water resources and systems are managed, and who they serve—in ways that advance environmental, health, justice, and climate goals.
+The 2021 Bipartisan Infrastructure Law and the 2022 Inflation Reduction Act (IRA) offer a once-in-a-generation opportunity to transform how our nation’s water resources and systems are managed, and who they serve—in ways that advance environmental, health, justice, and climate goals.

-The Water Solutions Fund responds to this call by pooling and aligning philanthropic resources and working with the field to ensure that the implementation of the Bipartisan Infrastructure Law realizes its full promise by focusing on policy, projects, and power.
+The Water Solutions Fund responds to this call by pooling and aligning philanthropic resources and working with the field to ensure that the implementation of the Bipartisan Infrastructure Law and IRA realize their full promise by focusing on power, policy, and projects.

 Policy.
 Federal and state policy and program design ensure transparent, equitable, and effective implementation of water-related infrastructure funding—and shape future federal investment patterns.